 - Start the good car's engine If you have heavy duty cables (AWG 2-6) you can try to start it immediately.

-If you have thinner cables wait a minuet or two to charge the dead battery.
-Pushing the gas pedal of the dead batter car will help charge the battery.
+If you have thinner cables wait a minute or two to charge the dead battery.

 - Try to start the dead car.